PascalUlor/politico-app/README.md

 # POLITICO

-**POLITICO** is a is a fullstack javascript enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.
+**POLITICO** is a fullstack javascript application that enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.